Texasville: Development

 Bogdanovich said that a few companies, including Carolco Pictures, had expressed interest in the movie but "There certainly was some reluctance in this town about this project.
 I don't know that it was specifically me, but it was a difficult project."

 "The studios thought there wasn't enough of a narrative thread to the book," he added.
 "I thought there was a plot, and it was what happened to Jeff Bridges' character!
 Duane and everyone around him as he prepares for the town's centennial."

-Finance eventually came from Nelson Entertainmenet and Cine Source.
+Finance eventually came from Nelson Entertainment and Cine Source.
 It would be Cine Source's first production.
 The company arranged finance from various investors for $24 million, which covered production, promotion and advertising costs; in exchange, Cine Source took 25.5% of the gross after distribution fees and certain other costs are deducted.
 "How it will do critically and how it will do at the box office, no one can guess," said Cine-Source President Robert Whitmore.
 "But it's a great motion picture and we have every reason to believe it's going to be an enormous success."

 Filming was meant to begin in February 1989 but was pushed back.

 It was decided to make the movie in Archer City again.
 "The bad taste that the movie left for some folks, that's gone now," said the high-school principal, Nat Lunn.
 "Especially with money being short in town, they're ready for another dose of Hollywood."

 "Texasville is about certain aspects of my life," said Bogdanovich.
 "But those characters are really Larry's characters.
 And I feel empathy and sympathy and interest in them as human beings."

 He added the film was "more chaotic, less structured, more fragmented, more insane, more desperate [than Picture Show].
 There's something intrinsically tragic about coming-of-age.
 But there's something inherently funny about a mid-life crisis.
 It can be sad, but not tragic.
 I think Texasville will be lighter on the surface, but down below even sadder."

 The original movie cost $1.3 million.
 For the sequel, Shepherd's fee was $1.5 million and Bridges was paid $1.75 million.
 Timothy Bottoms only agreed to make the film once Nelson Entertainment financed a $100,000 documentary of his about the making of the film.
 "I didn't want to do this movie, because I don't like any of the people in it," said Bottoms.
 "I didn't like The Last Picture Show.
 I didn't like the script.
 I didn't like the people I was working with.
 I didn't like the way they treated each other - without compassion or care.
 I felt like I saw Hollywood at its worst."